simon-ritchie/apysc/docstring_markdowns/apysc/_branch/_elif.md

 ## `Elif` class docstring

-A class to append elif branch instruction expression.<hr>
+A class to append the `else if` branch instruction expression.<hr>

 **[Notes]**

  ・Currently the apysc can not initialize condition value in the constructor.
-For example, the following raises exception: <br> ・You can only use this class immediately after the `If` or `Elif` statement.<hr>
+For example, the following raises an exception: <br> ・You can only use this class immediately after the `If` or `Elif` statement.<hr>

 **[Examples]**